Including related provincial credits and benefits

 We may need to recalculate your credit based on new information such as when:

-If you get married or start living common-law, also include your spouse's or common-law partner's name, address, social insurance number, and net income for 2011.
-You and your spouse or common-law partner must both sign the form or letter.
+If you get married or start living common-law, also include your spouse's or common-law partner's name, address, social insurance number, and net income for 2014.
+You and your spouse or common-law partner should both sign the letter.

 Do not tell us of your separation until you have been separated for a period of at least 90 days.

-Zachary and Kim separated on January 15, 2013.
+Zachary and Kim separated on October 15, 2015.
 They have no children.
-They advised us of their new marital status by sending a completed Form RC65, Marital Status Change, on April 15, 2013.
-They entered January 15, 2013, as the date their new marital status began.
-Zachary filed a 2011 income tax and benefit return but Kim did not.
-Kim must file a 2011 income tax and benefit return to apply for the GST/HST credit for the remainder of the benefit year.
+They advised us of their new marital status by sending a completed Form RC65, Marital Status Change, on January 15, 2016.
+They entered October 15, 2015, as the date their new marital status began.
+Zachary filed a 2014 income tax and benefit return but Kim did not.
+Kim must file a 2014 income tax and benefit return for the CRA to determine her eligibility for the GST/HST credit for the remainder of the benefit year.

 An individual is not entitled to get GST/HST credit payments after he or she dies.
-However we may send out a payment after the date of death because we are not aware of the situation.
-If this happens, the payment should be returned to us, and we should be advised of the date of the death so that we can update our records.
+However, we may send out a payment after the date of death because we are not aware of the situation.
+If this happens, you have to return the payment to us, and let us know the date of the death of the recipient so that we can update our records.

-If the deceased recipient's GST/HST credit included an amount for a spouse or common-law partner, that spouse or common-law partner can ask to get any remaining GST/HST credit payments for himself or herself and for any of their children.
-If the surviving spouse or common-law partner did not file an income tax and benefit return for the previous year, he or she has to do so and apply for the credit on that return.
+If the deceased recipient's GST/HST credit included an amount for a spouse or common-law partner, the CRA will automatically determine that spouse or common-law partner's eligibility for the remaining GST/HST credit payments for himself or herself and for any of their children.
+If the surviving spouse or common-law partner did not file an income tax and benefit return, he or she has to do so to get the credit.

 If the recipient died before the scheduled month in which we issue the credit, we cannot make any more payments in that person's name or to that person's estate.